Bitumen, tar, steel, cotton, 5-channel sound composition, 17′ loop, 2024

 The work also refers to the story of Hārut and Mārut – an ancient myth of two demonic creatures, who after being suspended in the underground as a punishment for their digressions begin teaching humans magic, techniques of intoxication, and fiction.
 Below (For the Ones Who Murmur) reimagines this story as a way of merging subterranean cosmologies with contemporary extractivist technologies.

-Commissioned by 15th Gwangju Biennale with additional support by Stimuleringsfonds NL.
+Commissioned by 15th Gwangju Biennale with the additional support by Stimuleringsfonds NL.